Aaron98990/ways-of-the-game/misconduct.md

 #### **Dissent by action**

-The NBA has an an 11 video playlist for "overt gestures" available [here](https://videorulebook.nba.com/rule/overt-gestures/).
-A technical foul is similar to a caution.
-I do not consider a wave off dissent.
+The NBA has an 11 video playlist for "overt gestures" available [here](https://videorulebook.nba.com/rule/overt-gestures/).
+A technical foul is like a caution.
+I do not consider a "wave off" dissent.

 - gesture the wearing of spectacles
 - invading a match official's personal space